gomorpheus/morpheus-docs/release_notes/current.rst

 Apps: Kubernetes: Spec-Based App: Parsing errors surfaced When provisioning Kubernetes Spec-Based Apps, syntax and/or parsing errors are now surfaced in the UI.
-Appliance: Redis removed
-  Redis has been removed for security enhancements.
-Redis is no longer installed or needed.

 Appliance: Elasticsearch 7 upgrade
   4.1.2 installs and requires Elasticsearch v7.x.
    - For Appliances with the default local Elasticsearch, no action is required.